susanneE2404/LPGM/Project idea.md

-# Latent Profile Analysis to Identify School Readiness Profiles and their Effects on Development During Schooling
+# Identifying School Readiness Profiles and their Effects on Development During Schooling: A Systematic/Scoping Review and Simulation Study

 Simulation Study:
 Vary factors: